greg7mdp/gdbf/README.md

 F12=continue
 ```

-You can use any GDB command or gf special commands.
+You can use any GDB command or gdbf special commands.

 ### Preset Commands